qisun1/furnace_sensor/README.md

 ## Compatible Hardware

 ESP-01 was modified as described in https://tim.jagenberg.info/2015/01/18/low-power-esp8266/ .
 The sensor was buit according to https://makezine.com/projects/non-contact-voltage-detector/.
 I used a 18650 3.7V Li-ion Rechargeable Battery, and HT733, a low dropout voltage regulator.
+A wire served as antenna of the sensor was wrapped 3-4 times around the wire connect to the fan of the furnace.

 ## License